SeanJM/peach-2/README.md

 });
 ```

-Here we have a short hand key named `dingo` which also requires a `processor` named `dingo.flatten` -- this is so your key and it's value can optionally be preprocessed before rendering.
-The preprocessor must return a string.
+Here I have a short hand key named `dingo` which also requires a `processor` named `dingo.flatten` -- it's value can optionally be preprocessed before rendering. _The preprocessor must return a string._

 <a href="example_dom-rendering"></a>
 ## DOM rendering